 I was a part of the Ag Club, WiSE (Women in Science and Education) and on the committee that planned our spring break mission trips

 Did you join student clubs in your DVM program at St. George’s University?
 If so, which ones?
 Were they helpful?
+Give us a St Georges vet school review of some of the clubs that you are in.

 I am currently the treasurer for our Large Animal Society and have been heavily involved since the beginning of vet school in this club.
 I also have been a part of the Society for Theriogenology, PAPSA/SNP (a club dedicated to helping local dogs get spayed and neutered), and SVECCS.